EXPLAINER-What is at stake in Bosnia's general election? | Politics

 EXPLAINER-What is at stake in Bosnia's general election?

+Political parties are expected to release their own results around 10 p.m.
 WHO IS VOTING FOR WHAT?
 Nearly 3.4 million people are eligible to vote for Serb, Croat and Bosniak members of the Balkan country's tripartite presidency as well as parliaments at the national, regional and cantonal levels.
-Bosnia is comprised of two autonomous regions, the Serb Republic and the Federation dominated by Bosniaks and Croats, linked by a weak central government.

 Nearly 3.4 million people are eligible to vote for Serb, Croat and Bosniak members of the Balkan country's tripartite presidency as well as parliaments at the national, regional and cantonal levels.
 Bosnia is comprised of two autonomous regions, the Serb Republic and the Federation dominated by Bosniaks and Croats, linked by a weak central government.
 The Federation is further split into 10 cantons.
 There is also the unaffiliated Brcko district in the far northeast.